4 The spiritual development

 Man has come to earth with one great, overriding goal: self-realization.
 C.G.
 Jung

 4.1 The spirit as an opportunity of development

 You can become aware of the inhibitory initial state.
-As a result, a holy unrest can arise in you, a sacred desire, by which you want to strive for insight into yourself and to release yourself from that inhibiting, unhappiness and dissatisfaction causing status.
+As a result, a holy unrest can arise within you, a sacred desire, by which you want to strive for insight into yourself and to release yourself from that inhibiting, unhappiness and dissatisfaction causing status.
 In order to achieve that aim, you must learn to use your abilities consciously and in a controlled manner, whereby you more and more realize yourself and your original spiritual nature.

 4.2 The development of the abilities

 How can the spiritual abilities - and thus personality - be developed?
 The spiritual abilities can only be developed in the personal interaction with your fellow human beings in everyday life.
 You can become human only by the living association with your fellow human beings.